HCL-TECH-SOFTWARE/appscan-gradle-plugin/README.md

 	appscanKey        null - Required for 'appscan-analyze'         The user's API key id for authentication. appscanSecret     null - Required for 'appscan-analyze'         The user's API key secret for authentication. namespaces	  null						Override automatic namespace detection.
-Set to "" to disable namespace detection.
+Set to "" to disable namespace detection. sourceCodeOnly    false                                         If set to true, only scan source code.

 All options can be set through JVM parameters on the command line using the syntax -Doption=value.
 For example: